MB-29/order-book/README.md

-#README
+# ReadMe

-## Firm network dynamics
+## Linearized Latent Order book simulations
-Summary of the project at [the EconophysiX page](https://econophysix-confluence.atlassian.net/wiki/spaces/RES/pages/163184641/Networks)
+Parent page of all the LLOB projects at  [the EconophysiX page](https://econophysix-confluence.atlassian.net/wiki/spaces/RES/pages/43679790/LLOBs).

 ### Description of the code

-The code in this page contains scripts for simulating the network firm dynamics.
+**UPLOADING NOTEBOOKS HERE IS STRICTLY FORBIDDEN UNLESS PREVIOUSLY DISCUSSED**

-Some code can only run at CFM because of the ibase package that interfaces with the cluster.
+The code in this page contains scripts for simulating the LLOB.

-Ideally, to work with ibase, a simulation should be structured as a class, i.e.
+The code for all types of simulations should be stored in a `.py` file defining the objects, such as classes with:

 ```python
 class Simulation(object):